If you leave your City job, you have several choices when it comes to your COAERS membership.

 - Roll over all or a portion of your account

-You should receive your refunded contributions 60-90 days after you submit your Designation of Deposits Form.
+You should receive your refunded contributions 60-90 days after you submit your Refund Application.
 Before we can release your funds, COAERS must receive proper documentation, your employment status with the City must be “terminated” and your final paycheck issued.

 Option 2: Keep your contribution in COAERS and retain your membership